 Border collies have separation anxiety which becomes a big trouble for the owner later.
-Why Border collies go through separation anxiety?
+Why do Border collies go through separation anxiety?
 What is the reason for collie’s separation anxiety?
-How to control and calm down collie having separation anxiety?
+How to control and calm down a collie having separation anxiety?
 What training can be provided to a Border collie who is having separation anxiety?

-If your Border collie barks non-stop whenever you leave home, jump around the house or chew things it means your border collie has separation anxiety.
+If your Border collie barks non-stop whenever you leave home, jumps around the house, or chew things it means your border collie has separation anxiety.
 Border collies have separation anxiety if they stay nervous and scared all the time.
 There is no fault of your Border collie in any damage whenever he is left alone.
 Border collies act like that whenever you leave them alone at home.
 Training and some instructions can help in controlling your Border collie’s separation anxiety.

 Do Border Collies have separation anxiety?

 Border collies are very active dogs that like to keep on working and moving all the time.
 It is important to make sure your border collie doesn’t go into the anxiety.
 Most of the time Border collies have separation anxiety when you leave them alone at home.
-They start destroying home furniture and chew all other items at home.
-This is very common among all of the Border collies.
+They start destroying home furniture and chewing all other items at home.
+This is very common among all Border collies.
 Border collies also have separation anxiety because of the fear of separation from the owner whenever the owner goes out of the house.